Coastal Home Insurance: Higher Costs, Wind Deductibles & Requirements

 • Reinforced roof deck nailing patterns

-• Secondary water resistance (layer beneath the shingles)
+• Secondary water resistance (a sealed layer beneath the shingles)

 • Impact-resistant windows and doors or hurricane shutters